Enhancing Our National Space Surveillance Assets – Cobra Dane

-The Riverside Research RAD Lab is proud of its unrivaled track record of enhancing the mission performance of all the radar systems we support.
-Most recently, the engineering team authored enhancements to the AN/FPS-108 Cobra Dane Radar Mission software that significantly increase the system’s Spacetrack data yield and satellite tasking throughput.
+Riverside Research is proud of its unrivaled track record of enhancing the mission performance of all the radar systems we support.
+Our engineering team authored enhancements to the AN/FPS-108 Cobra Dane Radar Mission software that significantly increased the system’s Spacetrack data yield and satellite tasking throughput.
 These algorithm improvements unlocked inherent but previously inaccessible performance capabilities that were constrained by software designed for an outdated space environment and operating paradigm.

-As a result of RAD Lab-proposed software modifications, Cobra Dane now collects an unprecedented quantity of valuable metric observation data on the smallest and most difficult-to-track objects in the satellite catalog.
-Specifically, the daily number of objects tracked has increased by 150% of the previous historic performance level.
+As a result of our proposed software modifications, Cobra Dane collected an unprecedented quantity of valuable metric observation data on the smallest and most difficult-to-track objects in the satellite catalog.
+Specifically, the daily number of objects tracked increased by 150% of the previous historic performance level.
 This is coupled with a decrease in ‘retagged’ satellites, marking a significant reduction in the post-event processing required by space data analysts at the Joint Space Operations Center.

 Contributions to Cobra Dane Space Surveillance Mission

-In April 1994, after the Cobra Dane System Modernization (CDSM) program was completed, budget constraints forced the discontinuation of Cobra Dane’s Space Surveillance mission, though the radar continued to support its other missions without interruption.
-As a cost-saving measure, Cobra Dane was run at a limited duty factor during periods of relative inactivity.
-Based on a Riverside Research recommendation, an “automatic transmitter run-up” capability was also implemented under the Operations and Maintenance (O&M) effort that ameliorates risk of mission data loss under limited duty operations.
-Although the Space Surveillance mission was effectively inactive for the next five years, the software for Space Surveillance support remained unchanged and internal system capabilities were preserved (and even regression tested) with each software version release.
+In April 1994, after the Cobra Dane System Modernization (CDSM) program was completed, budget constraints forced the discontinuation of Cobra Dane’s space surveillance mission, though the radar continued to support its other missions without interruption.
+As a cost-saving measure, Cobra Dane ran at a limited duty factor during periods of relative inactivity.
+Based on a Riverside Research recommendation, an “automatic transmitter run-up” capability was also implemented under the operations and maintenance (O&M) effort that ameliorates risk of mission data loss under limited duty operations.
+Although the space surveillance mission was effectively inactive for five years, the software for space surveillance support remained unchanged and internal system capabilities were preserved (and even regression tested) with each software version release.

-Over the past two years, significant effort was devoted to helping Spacetrack data users address a growing problem of “lost satellites.”
+Significant effort was also devoted to helping Spacetrack data users address a growing problem of “lost satellites.”
 (Lost satellites are defined as those that have not been updated within the past 30 days, and consequently cannot be reliably used for important missions such as collision avoidance.)
-This concerted effort included a thorough examination of Cobra Dane’s internal Spacetrack mission planning functions, and led to the discovery of multiple software performance limitations that contribute to lower than expected tasking success.
-In addition, the system was squandering valuable opportunities to collect metric observations on tasked satellites that were serendipitously acquired via space debris fences.
-For the majority of its service life, the system has been effectively held back by outdated mission software rather than by the radar’s overall architectural design and resource limitations.
+This concerted effort included a thorough examination of Cobra Dane’s internal Spacetrack mission planning functions and led to the discovery of multiple software performance limitations that contributed to lower than expected tasking success.
+In addition, the system squandered valuable opportunities to collect metric observations on tasked satellites that were serendipitously acquired via space debris fences.
+For the majority of its service life, the system was effectively held back by outdated mission software rather than by the radar’s overall architectural design and resource limitations.
 These software limitations prevented Cobra Dane from applying all of its available (and unused) resources for important space surveillance functions.
-In short, the system had been better configured or ‘tuned’ for its previous Spacetrack support role against the larger (and most widely tracked) orbital objects than for its more modern role in finding and reacquiring small debris, for which the efficient use of radar resources is paramount.
+In short, the system was better configured or ‘tuned’ for its previous Spacetrack support role against the larger (and most widely tracked) orbital objects than for its more modern role in finding and reacquiring small debris, for which the efficient use of radar resources is paramount.

-The last three years have seen the release of three software versions, leading to the most significant leap in Cobra Dane’s Space Surveillance capabilities since the program’s inception.
+Over the course of this effort, there have been three software versions released under the guidance of Riverside Research, leading to the most significant leap in Cobra Dane’s space surveillance capabilities since the program’s inception.
 In 2011, Software Version 2.6.7 enabled Cobra Dane to track satellites in the deep space orbital regime for the first time in its operational history, not because the system lacked power and sensitivity, but because it was previously constrained by software.
-Up until this time, owing to internal software (track filter configuration) limitations, the system was not reporting metric observation data with the full accuracy it was capable of against all Uncorrelated Targets (UCTs).
-As JSpOC ramped up their efforts to increase the Cobra Dane Spacetrack throughput and minimize the problem of lost satellites, additional internal software restrictions were identified by Riverside Research and addressed in two subsequent Software Version Releases (2.6.8 and 2.6.9).
-The latest software update (version 2.6.9), provides the most significant mission improvements to date and is the first build to affect the overall operating paradigm of how Cobra Dane performs its Spacetrack mission.
+Up until that time, owing to internal software (track filter configuration) limitations, the system was not reporting metric observation data with the full accuracy it was capable of against all Uncorrelated Targets (UCTs).
+As JSpOC ramped up their efforts to increase the Cobra Dane Spacetrack throughput and minimize the problem of lost satellites, additional internal software restrictions were identified by Riverside Research and addressed in two subsequent software version releases (2.6.8 and 2.6.9).
+The latest software update (version 2.6.9), provided the most significant mission improvements to date and was the first build to affect the overall operating paradigm of how Cobra Dane performed its Spacetrack mission.

 “Analysis of Small Object Tracking Data From the Cobra Dane Phased Array Radar” AFSPC Space Analysis Center Technical Report, 1999.